Buffit History, Family Crest & Coats of Arms

 Buffit Spelling Variations

-hundred years, spelling variations in names were a common occurrence.
+Buffit has been spelled many different ways.
+Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Burford, Bareford, Berford, Barford, Buford, Burfort and many more.

 Early Notables of the Buffit family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Buffit Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Buffit Notables in all our PDF Extended History products and printed products wherever possible.